Welcome to the Dane John Lodge web page.

 We meet in Canterbury, Kent, UK and are part of the Province of East Kent.

-The Lodge was consecrated in 1978, its name was taken from the mound in Dane John Gardens, a park within the city walls which dates back to 1551.
+The Lodge was consecrated in 1978, its name was taken from the Dane John Gardens, a park within the city walls which dates back to 1551.
 The mound within the gardens was first recorded in the first century and is the emblem of the lodge.

 Dane John Lodge has a well-earned reputation for being a happy and welcoming Lodge and visitors will make friends as soon as they arrive.

 Prospective members should contact the Secretary who will arrange an informal meeting to discuss the procedures involved.

 Members of other Lodges wishing to visit will be most welcome and should contact the Secretary in the first instance.

 There are many reasons why new lodges are formed and various places where ideas are formulated.
 In the early days of Freemasonry meetings were usually held in a local hostelry and in this case the place was a hostelry in Blean, near Canterbury which was regularly used by two well known Canterburian brethren, Ken Holter and Eric Chisnall, both members of Binnewith Lodge No 6338.
 The lodge was so successful in attracting new members that Ken and Eric were concerned at the length of time it was taking the junior brethren to progress to and through its offices.

 In about 1975 they concluded that the solution was to form a new lodge, to be called Dane John Lodge, taking its name from the Dane John Gardens, the mound situated in the centre of the gardens became its emblem, a true symbol of historic Canterbury.
 The new lodge was consecrated in March 1978 at the Westgate Hall, Canterbury, by Lord Cornwallis, who was then the Provincial Grand Master for Kent.